gobeyondidentity/developer-docs/docs/introduction.md

   - secure customer
   - developer documentation
   - how it works
-sidebar_position: 1

 ---

 Welcome to the Secure Customer developer documentation for Beyond Identity.
-Here you'll find guides for building strong authentication across your applications using public-private key pairs (what we call *universal passkeys*).
+Here you'll find guides for building strong authentication across your applications using *universal passkeys* (public-private key pairs).

 If you run into any issues or have feedback for us along the way, you can let us know by **[joining our Slack community](https://join.slack.com/t/byndid/shared_invite/zt-1anns8n83-NQX4JvW7coi9dksADxgeBQ)**.